uphold/docs/_authentication.md

 description | yes      | A human-readable description of this PAT.

 <aside class="notice">
-  Requires the <code>OTP-Method-Id</code> header with the id of a verified authentication method that belongs to the user, and the <code>OTP-Token</code> header with a valid TOTP token associated to that authentication method.
+  Requires the <code>OTP-Token</code> header with a valid TOTP token.
 </aside>

 ### Revoking a PAT